Linsey Dawn McKenzie: Career

 As McKenzie approached her 16th birthday, the Sunday Sport tabloid newspaper expressed an interest in turning her topless debut into a media event.
 Throughout June and July 1994, it published pictures of McKenzie, counting down the days until it could legally show her topless.

 After she turned 16, McKenzie continued to model topless for the Daily Sport and the Sunday Sport.
 She also made Page 3 appearances in tabloid newspapers The Sun and The Daily Star; posed topless in lads' mags such as Loaded; appeared fully nude in British magazines such as Mayfair and Men Only; and performed in a variety of softcore videos.

 On 29 July 1995, shortly before her 17th birthday, McKenzie did a topless streak at a televised cricket match between England and the West Indies at Old Trafford.
 Wearing only a thong and a pair of trainers, she ran onto the field with the words "Only Teasing" written across her breasts.

 After McKenzie turned 18 in 1996, she made her North American modelling debut in the breast fetishism magazine Score, which marked the occasion by making McKenzie the cover girl of its December 1996 "5th Anniversary" issue.

 In the late 1990s, McKenzie was frequently featured on the adult-oriented channels L!VE TV and Television X. She continued to appear regularly in magazines, DVDs, Internet sites, and broadcast media until late 2004, when she took a break from modelling to have a child and undergo a breast reduction operation.

 A biography of McKenzie, Temptress: The Linsey Dawn McKenzie Story, was published in 2015.

+On April 10, 2026, McKenzie released a statement on both X and Instagram announcing her retirement to care for her autistic son.